Welcome to Just Neighbors

 Welcome to Just Neighbors, a partnership with the immigrant community of Washington, D.C., Maryland and Virginia.
 If you are seeking immigration legal help, we would like to assist you in achieving your dreams and in providing a safe and secure future for you and your family.

-In order to qualify for services with Just Neighbors, you must:
+In order to qualify for full-representation legal services with Just Neighbors, you must:

-• be resident of the Commonwealth of Virginia, Washington, D.C. or Maryland
+• be resident of the Commonwealth of Virginia, Washington, D.C. or Maryland, and

 • earn 200% or less of the federal poverty guidelines